Demacia5635/demacia5635.github.io/README.md

 6. `terser`

-   A tool that minifies and mangles each and every JS file in the project (support ES6+).
+   A tool that minifies and mangles each and every JS file in the project (supports ES6+).

    It can be installed with NPM using the command: `npm i -g terser`.